pydata/xarray/README.md

 xray requires Python 2.7 and recent versions of [numpy][numpy] (1.8.0 or later) and [pandas][pandas] (0.13.1 or later). [netCDF4-python][nc4],
 [pydap][pydap] and [scipy][scipy] are optional: they add support for reading and writing netCDF files and/or accessing OpenDAP datasets.
-We plan to eventually support Python 3 but aren't there yet.

 You can install xray from the pypi with pip:

     pip install xray

+Python 3 is supported on the current development version (available from Github).

 [docs]: http://xray.readthedocs.org/
 [tutorial]: http://xray.readthedocs.org/en/latest/tutorial.html